 After the Financial Crisis of 2008, I wanted to find less precarious employment that would allow me to design.
 In 2009 I began at Independent Brewers United, owners of Magic Hat and Pyramid Breweries.
 I dove into Drupal and designing beer websites (but not the Magic Hat site design) for nearly four years, working with a fun crew of talented people.
 I jumped ship to work for Vermont Energy Investment Corporation, partly out of a passion for environmental issues.
 After a year, I had grow restless.
 I began researching on how to go freelance, talking with Corey Machanic about the pros and cons of supplying your own steam.
 With his encouragement and occasional endorsement, I lept out of the plane and became Partisan Pixel LLC on June 22, 2014.

 I would hope that I’ve been successful because of integrity.
 People who hire me often come back for another round.
 There may be better programmers or designers, but I combine both reasonably well.
 I work hard, communicate well and stay organized.
-I strive for transparency in everything I do because bullshitting is stressful.
-Honesty is far easier and more likely to come in return.
+I strive for transparency in everything I do because honesty is less stressful than bullshitting and more likely to be returned.